 How anxiety therapy can help you

 It’s important to remember that there is no quick fix for anxiety.
-Instead, it should be addressed with a professional, such as Berkeley, CA psychologist and therapist Lynn Winsten.
+Instead, it should be addressed with a professional, such as San Luis Obispo, CA psychologist and therapist Lynn Winsten.

 Exposure therapy is helpful for patients whose anxiety stems from PTSD or phobias.
 Dr. Winsten utilizes acceptance and mindfulness strategies to change negative behaviors.